 Frequently Asked Questions (FAQs)

-Can you suggest other best things to do with kids in Paris?
+Can you suggest some more of the best things to do in Paris with kids?

 – Visit the Concorde Lafayette Square

 – Visit the Joan of Arc monument in front of Notre Dame Cathedral